rekaj3773/CrisisLostAndFound/README.md

 - Consider a disposal strategy.
     - Look at everything twice.
 Some things you get will be trash.
 Other items may look like trash to you but may be a very special something for someone else.
     - Having a guideline such as "Dispose of items as follows: Agreed by 2 or more staff as rubbish or unrepairable.
 Estimated value at less than one dollar.
 Quality, poor."
+    - You may be tempted to immediately throw some things away.
+Believe it or not, tragedies like a hurricane obliterate people's lives.
+Sometimes what seems like junk to you (such as a torn book) is heartbreakingly important to return to someone.
+    - If you feel an item should be marked for disposal (say estimated value of less than one dollar and in poor quality), place those items in a bag and store them for a certain period of time (30 days), then dispose as necessary.

  - Consider your end strategy.
 	 - At some point, you will need to leave.
 You may get burnt out, you may have used up your vacation days at work or you may notice that the crisis is clearning.